 The first performance Jack caught, which he’d purchased tickets for, was by a gypsy guitar and cello two-piece.
 “It was exactly the kind of hidden gem I was hoping for,” he says.
 “Afterwards, I wondered around for a bit and saw a great acoustic guitar duo from Australia.”

 Jack admits that he initially prioritized seeing musical performances.
 “There’s like 3,000 shows a day,” he explains.
 “I focused on music to narrow things down.”
 But even with that preference for just music, he still wound up attending an experimental theatre show on his second day.

 “It was sort of a sound collage thing telling dual stories of Yuri Gagarin and a refugee from Africa trying to make it to Europe.
 It was really intriguing,” Jack says.
 “It wasn’t my sort of usual thing, but I needed something to do in the afternoon.”

-And that’s the beauty of the Edinburgh Festival.
-Unlike a lot of other arts and culture festivals, planning what to see isn’t really all that important.
+The beauty of the Edinburgh Festival is that, unlike a lot of other arts and culture festivals, planning on what to see isn’t really all that important.
 Sure, picking shows from the programs is a good idea, but the unique joy of Edinburgh is the sheer abundance of live entertainment.
 Spontaneously taking in a performance (whether it’s on the street or in happened-upon venue) isn’t just a possibility, it’s the norm.